 - using your adjusted taxable income and an income test

 - looking at the ages and number of children in your care.

 If you share caring responsibilities for a child, we use your percentage of care to work out your rate.

 You or your partner may have a child from a previous relationship in your care.
 If this is the case, you need to meet the Maintenance Action Test.
 You need to meet this test to get more than the base rate of FTB Part A. This applies to your partner too.

 Any child support you get may affect your payment rate.
 Read more about how child support affects FTB Part A.

-If they don’t, we may reduce your FTB Part A payments by up to $28.28 for each child per fortnight.
+If they don’t, we may reduce your FTB Part A payments.

-We’ll contact you if your child isn’t meeting the requirements.
+We’ll contact you if your child isn’t meeting these requirements.
 We’ll let you know what you need to do before we reduce your payments.